 16 simple ways to save money on a night out

 We've knocked our heads together over a whiskey or three to share our all-time top tips on saving money while partying at uni.

 Top tips for cutting the cost of a night out

-If you're going to go out drinking, it makes sense to start your night at home.
-The theory here is that you won't need to buy as many drinks while you're out, which can often be five or even six times the price.
+If you're going to go out drinking, it makes sense to start your night at home with pre-drinks.
+This way, you (hopefully) won't need to buy as many drinks while you're out, which often cost five or even six times as much.

 Stock up on carbs in advance

-Before hitting the tiles, make sure you eat a proper meal, preferably packed with carbs, so you don't need to pig out on expensive take away food later.
+Before going out, make sure you eat a proper meal.
+Ideally, make it a meal packed with carbs.
+That way, you won't feel like you need an expensive takeaway later.
 It's always a bad idea to drink on an empty stomach anyway, so eat up!

-If you can't face a night out without a carb-filled treat at the end, have some munchies prepared for when you get home.
+Can't face a night out without a carb-filled treat at the end?
+Prepare some snacks for when you get home instead.

 No one wants to be that guy setting off the fire alarm making pizza at 3am, so have your food pre-cooked and ready to eat (cold pizza comes highly recommended here).

 Hit the club early

 We know we mentioned pre-drinking earlier, but bear with us on this one.

-Sometimes, getting to your destination early can have all sorts of wondrous benefits – most of all, escaping extortionate entry fees and dodging queues in the freezing cold.
-And you get to say it was your sick moves that started the party, yo.
+Sometimes, getting to your destination early can have all sorts of wondrous benefits.
+For example, you escape extortionate entry fees and dodge queues in the freezing cold.

 Entry prices tend to go up at around 11pm and many clubs offer free or reduced entry before that time.

 Don't want to turn up early?
-Well this next tip's for you.
+Well, this next tip is for you...

 Act like a celeb